xinbeibei/multi-module_CNN/README.md

 <img src="https://github.com/xinbeibei/multi-module_CNN/blob/master/Picture1.png" width=800 />

-We systematically evaluated the strategies to handle DNA sequence orientations in sequence-based CNN models, they are CNN (RC model), CNN (canonical), CNN (canonical, RC augmented), and CNN (canonical, double sample) models.
+After collecting SELEX-seq data for eight Exd-Hox heterodimers in Drosophila, we systematically evaluated the strategies to handle DNA sequence orientations in sequence-based CNN models, they are CNN (RC model), CNN (canonical), CNN (canonical, RC augmented), and CNN (canonical, double sample) models.

 <img src="https://github.com/xinbeibei/multi-module_CNN/blob/master/Picture3A.png" width=300 />

-with four sequence-based CNN models and four network interpretation methods.
-[insert a graph here].
-Four network interpretation methods are ....
-Our goal of this work is to ...
-We also have case studies in eight Exd-Hox heterodimers, with SELEX-seq data deposited in ...
+Based on well-trained models, we evaluated four interpretation methods: Gradient*input, DeconvNet, DeepLIFT, and in silico mutagenesis (ISM).
+We found that reverse-complement weight sharing CNN models, together with ISM interpretation mehotd, are robust and accurate approaches to model binding specificity of eight Exd-Hox heterodimers and validate their in vivo binding events on the *svb* enhancer.

 ## Dependencies